BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 The training of the model would only need to occur when the HPC system is updated, such that, a new accelerator device is added, or the drivers, or compiler updated.
 The extent of model training is also largely automatic following the methodology presented in this thesis: EOD is run over updated devices and the performance runtimes provided into a newly trained regression model.

-Our predictive model can choose the most appropriate accelerator for a given kernel.
+The predictive model can choose the most appropriate accelerator for a given kernel.
 Given a workload of varied applications, execution time predictions can be used to choose which nodes to allocate for each application.
 The execution time predictions can be used to determine whether to migrate applications between nodes e.g. when new nodes become available.